alexa/alexa-auto-sdk/NEED_HELP.md

 ## Reporting an Issue<a id="reportinganissue"></a>

+### Existing Alexa Auto SDK Customers

-Please reach out to the designated Amazon Solutions Architect or Partner Manager for your company, and include the following information:
+Please reach out to the designated Amazon Solution Architect (SA) or Partner Manager for your company, and include the following information:

 * **Overview** - provide a brief overview of the issue
 * **Steps to reproduce** - provide details of how to reproduce the issue
 * **Logs** - include relevant logs
 * **Platform and environment** - provide details about your hardware platform, operating system, compiler, API level, etc.

+### New Alexa Auto SDK Customers

+Please fill out the form "Request more information" at the bottom of the [Alexa Auto Software Development Kit (SDK)](https://developer.amazon.com/alexa-voice-service/alexa-auto-sdk) page.
+Once you have submitted your request, someone from Amazon will contact you.

 ## Making Pull Requests<a id="pullrequests"></a>